 Another available reticle with this model is MZ 200 with BDC for all-around big game hunting.
 The other is the Circle-X that looks just like the Multi-X, except for the thicker cross hairs meet to form a circle around the center point.
 While it seems the Multi-X is more popular than the Circle-X reticle, the Circle-X is still more popular than the illuminated CF500 reticle that’s available on the Banner scope.

 Although you can get green and red cross hairs with a basic BDC on it too, it seems hunters who go for the Dusk & Dawn scopes want to keep it simple without throwing in any illumination to mess with their hunting chi.

 It does drive up the price a little bit but is still under $100.
 In fact, that rifle scope has an impressive rating online, I’m thinking it must have something to do with the rad finish…?
-Either way, the impressive ratings I’m seeing for the Banner range across the board are starting to reveal a very positive pattern.
+Either way, the impressive ratings and reviews I’m seeing for the Banner range across the board are starting to reveal a very positive pattern.

 I heard you thinking this question a mile ago before you started thinking it.
 It has multi-coated lens – something you don’t ever see for less than $100, and you might be lucky enough to find multi-coated below $200.
 The Dusk & Dawn Brightness (DDB) coatings give it crystal clear vision that’s needed for those low light hunting hours.